Olyno/gami/README.md

 # Gami

-Gami is a java librairy to create games easily.
+Gami is a java library to create games easily.

  * ⚡ Fast: Gami try to offer the best experience with the best speed available
- * 💪 Flexbile: Works with all stuff you use, as simple java game or Bukkit/spigot plugin
+ * 💪 Flexible: Works with all stuff you use, as simple java game or Bukkit/spigot plugin
  * 🧠 Human logic: All syntaxes are easy to understand and to use

 ## Usage